dcgomesbr/ansible_ec2_dynamic_inventory/README.md

   ansible-playbook ec2_create_sg.yml -e "ec2_region=us-east-1 ec2_network=WordpressVPC ec2_subnet=PublicSubnet ec2_sg=AdminSecurityGroup"

+* Create a NAT gateway

+  This is useful for your instances behind a private network to have Internet access shielded by a NAT gateway so they can package installs and updates

+ ansible-playbook ec2_create_nat_gateway.yml -e "ec2_region=us-east-1 ec2_vpc=WordpressVPC ec2_private_subnet=PrivateSubnet ec2_public_subnet=PublicSubnet"

+ The NAT gateway is created in the public subnet and allocates an Elastic IP (EIP) for it.
+Then, in the private subnet, you create a default route for it to addresses outside your subnets.
+The Security Groups must allow this, keep that in mind...

+### Instantiate the EC2

-* Instantiate the EC2
+* Instantiate the Admin Jumpbox, a.k.a. bastion

-  ansible-playbook ec2_provision_by_region_role.yml -e "ec2_region=us-east-1 ec2_role=AdminJumpbox ec2_sg=AdminSecurityGroup ec2_subnet=PublicSubnet"
+  ansible-playbook ec2_provision_by_region_role.yml -e "ec2_region=us-east-1 ec2_role=AdminJumpbox ec2_subnet=PublicSubnet ec2_sg=AdminSecurityGroup"

   The ec2_sg is optional, but since I want to demonstrate the SSH functionality, I'll put this instance in a security group that enables SSH access from my IP.
-Remember to setup they keypair.pem for your AWS account.
+Remember to setup they keypair PEM in AWS EC2.

+* Instantiate the WPServer, a.k.a. the web server

+  ansible-playbook ec2_provision_by_region_role.yml -e "ec2_region=us-east-1 ec2_role=WPServer ec2_subnet=PrivateSubnet ec2_sg=WPServerSecurityGroup"

 * Perform a yum update on all instances of that same role

-  Now we can update all Linux software in these instances at once by role
+  Now we can install and update all Linux software in these instances at once by role

+    * Updates:

     ansible-playbook ec2_yum_update_by_region_role.yml -e "ec2_region=us-east-1 ec2_role=AdminJumpbox"

+    ansible-playbook ec2_yum_update_by_region_role.yml -e "ec2_region=us-east-1 ec2_role=WPServer"

+    * Instalations:

+    ansible-playbook ec2_yum_install_packages_by_role.yml -e "ec2_region=us-east-1 ec2_role=WPServer"

 * List all my instances' metadata